HariChaithanya/HariChaithanya/README.md

 ### Hi there 👋

+I completed my ug in 2021 at crecent university, Chennai in Computer Science and engineering .
+After that i have joined Virtusa consulting services as servicenow developer.

 <!--
 **HariChaithanya/HariChaithanya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.